exgalcos/exgalcos.github.io/about.md

 The best way to get a sense of what's currently going on in the lab is to check out the work of individual lab members:

-### Lab Members

-Our research group is remarkably interdisciplinary.
-Our interests span statistics, physics, biology, applied mathematics, molecular biology, metascience, cognitive science, and many other disciplines.
-Visit our [people page](http://mthdlab.github.io/people/) to see more information on each person who works in the lab (publications, contact information, photos).

 ### Lab Culture